Petkr/PParchdocker/README.md

 # PPactions
-GitHub actions used in PP project.
+GitHub actions used in the PP project.